Abstract

 Introduction

 Spatial frequency (SF) constitutes a pivotal component of visual stimuli encoding in the primate visual system, encompassing the number of grating cycles within a specific visual angle.
 Higher SF (HSF) corresponds to intricate details, while lower SF (LSF) captures broader information.
 Previous psychophysical studies have compellingly demonstrated the profound influence of SF manipulation on object recognition and categorization processes (Joubert et al., 2007; Schyns and Oliva, 1994; Craddock et al., 2013; Caplette et al., 2014; Cheung and Bar, 2014; Ashtiani et al., 2017).
-Saneyoshi and Michimata (2015) and Jahfari (2013) have highlighted the significance of HSF and LSF for categorical and coordinate processing in object recognition, respectively.
+Saneyoshi and Michimata (2015) and Jahfari (2013) have highlighted the significance of HSF and LSF for categorical/coordinate processing and in object recognition and decision making, respectively.
 The sequence in which SF content is presented also affects the categorization performance, with coarse-to-fine presentation leading to faster categorizations (Kauffmann et al., 2015).
 Considering face as a particular object, several studies showed that middle and higher SFs are more critical for face recognition (Costen et al., 1996; Hayes et al., 1986; Fiorentini et al., 1983; Cheung et al., 2008).
 Another vital theory suggested by psychophysical studies is the coarse-to-fine perception of visual stimuli, which states that LSF or global contents are processed faster than HSF or local contents (Schyns and Oliva, 1994; Rotshtein et al., 2010; Gao, 2011; Yardley et al., 2012; Kauffmann et al., 2015; Rokszin, 2016).
 Despite the extensive reliance on psychophysical studies to examine the influence of SF on categorization tasks, our understanding of SF representation within primate visual systems, particularly in higher visual areas like the inferior temporal (IT) cortex, remains constrained due to the limited research in this specific domain.

 One of the seminal studies investigating the neural correlates of SF processing and its significance in object recognition was conducted by Bar (2003).
 Their research proposes a top-down mechanism driven by the rapid processing of LSF content, facilitating object recognition (Bar, 2003; Fenske et al., 2006).
 The exploration of SF representation has revealed the engagement of distinct brain regions in processing various SF contents (Fintzi and Mahon, 2014; Chaumon et al., 2014; Bermudez et al., 2009; Iidaka et al., 2004; Peyrin et al., 2010; Gaska et al., 1988; Bastin et al., 2013; Oram and Perrett, 1994).
 More specifically, the orbitofrontal cortex (OFC) has been identified as accessing global (LSF) and local (identity; HSF) information in the right and left hemispheres, respectively (Fintzi and Mahon, 2014).
 The V3A area exhibits low-pass tuning curves (Gaska et al., 1988), while HSF processing activates the left fusiform gyrus (Iidaka et al., 2004).
 Neural responses in the IT cortex, which play a pivotal role in object recognition and face perception, demonstrate correlations with the SF components of complex stimuli (Bermudez et al., 2009).
 Despite the acknowledged importance of SF as a critical characteristic influencing object recognition, a more comprehensive understanding of its representation is warranted.
 By unraveling the neural mechanisms underlying SF representation in the IT cortex, we can enrich our comprehension of the processing and categorization of visual information.